mschauer/CausalInference.jl/README.md

 This package contains code for the stable version of the PC algorithm and the extended FCI algorithm.

-See the [documentation](https://mschauer.github.io/CausalInference.jl/latest/) for other implemented functionality and [issue #1 (Roadmap/Contribution)](https://github.com/mschauer/CausalInference.jl/issues/1) for coordination of the development.
+See the [documentation](https://mschauer.github.io/CausalInference.jl/latest/) for implemented functionality and [issue #1 (Roadmap/Contribution)](https://github.com/mschauer/CausalInference.jl/issues/1) for coordination of the development.

 # FAQ